EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

-# Run RStudio Server Container
+# Run RStudio Server

-Run RStudio Server Container is an app that runs RStudio Server on a back-end within your safe haven.
-RStudio Server is run as a container, using Podman.
+Run RStudio Server is an app that runs RStudio Server on a back-end within your safe haven.
+RStudio Server is run as a container, using Apptainer.

 ---